>>

 How will our students change the world?
 Our programs explore the ways our forests, waterways, soils, and animals can thrive.
 Choose from these areas:

-This is a recording of the "Linking conservation and military missions" seminar by Brent Widener, Environmental Division Chief at Fort Benning, Georgia.
-The seminar was hosted on Sept.
-4, 2025, as part of the Warnell Seminar Series.
+This is a recording of the seminar "How Animals Shape Longleaf Pine Groundcover" by Dr. David Mason, Assistant Scientist at The Jones Center at Ichuaway.
+The seminar was hosted on Jan.
+22, 2026, as part of the Warnell Seminar Series.

 We appreciate your financial support.
 Your gift is important to us and helps support critical opportunities for students and faculty alike, including lectures, travel support, and any number of educational events that augment the classroom experience.
 Learn more about giving.